Matt Holmes (Royal Marines officer): Military career

 Holmes was commissioned into the Royal Marines in 1988.
-He first served with 42 Commando then trained in Norway with 40 Commando, before being deployed to West Belfast in 1993–94 as part of on Operation Banner during The Troubles.
+He first served with 42 Commando then trained in Norway with 40 Commando, before being deployed to West Belfast in 1993–94 on Operation Banner during The Troubles.
 He was deployed to Zimbabwe then Brunei with 45 Commando before redeploying to Northern Ireland, this time to South Armagh in command of a company of 42 Commando.

 Promoted to major, Holmes graduated from Staff College, receiving his Master of Arts in Defence Studies in 2000.
 As operations officer of 3 Commando Brigade, he deployed to Operation Agricola IV (Kosovo), as part of Kosovo Force, from August 2000 to February 2001.
 Following that, Holmes joined coalition forces in Afghanistan for Operation Jacana from March to July 2002.
 On his return he was promoted to lieutenant colonel then moved to the Permanent Joint Headquarters as an operations team leader; in that function he supervised Operation Coral in the Congo, a French-led multinational peacekeeping mission during the Second Congo War in 2003, followed by the deployment of the Spearhead Battalion to Kosovo upon NATO emergency request in March 2004.
 Holmes later deployed to Iraq in the headquarters of the Multi-National Division (South East) in Basra during Operation Telic.

 Holmes became commanding officer of 42 Commando Battle Group on 27 March 2006 and deployed to Afghanistan with his unit on Operation Herrick V, in support of NATO multinational operations in Helmand Province with the backing of Afghan government, from September 2006.
 For his leadership in Afghanistan, he was awarded the Distinguished Service Order in July 2007, while under his command 42 Commando was awarded one Conspicuous Gallantry Cross, seven Military Crosses and seven Mentions in Despatches.
 In December 2009 he served as military assistant to the Vice-Chief of the Defence Staff, the deputy to the professional head of the British Armed Forces, during the 2010 Strategic Defence and Security Review, a major review of UK defence strategy.
 Holmes completed the postgraduate Higher Command and Staff Course in 2012 at the Defence Academy in Shrivenham.